 - Keep up to date with credible news sources to find out about changes to regulations in both your own and the countries your business traditionally would come from.

-- And make sure your rates and availability is set up far in advance to secure forward bookings.
+- Ensure your rates and availability are set up far in advance to secure forward bookings.

 Based on current booking trends, industry experts have identified some key opportunities to take advantage of in the months ahead: